FindMySchool LogoFindMySchool

 Outstanding

 Beyond Oxbridge, students progress to leading research universities.
 Russell Group destinations are standard rather than exceptional.
-Students regularly enter imperial College, UCL, Durham, Edinburgh, and Bristol.
+Students regularly enter Imperial College, UCL, Durham, Edinburgh, and Bristol.
 Medicine remains a popular destination, with students securing places at medical schools annually.
-Approximately 14% of leavers enter employment directly, typically competitive graduate schemes or professional training programmes.
+Some leavers enter employment directly, typically competitive graduate schemes or professional training programmes.
 A small minority pursue apprenticeships.

 The school's university preparation is thorough.
 In Years 12 and 13, students are introduced to a broad range of careers through talks, presentations and workshops.
 The sixth form curriculum emphasises reading widely, research independence, and the kind of critical thinking that universities expect.
 Careers guidance is integrated throughout, ensuring that university applications reflect genuine interest and preparation rather than default ambition.